Immune Thrombocytopenic Purpura in Children

 The symptoms of ITP may look like other medical problems.
 Always check with your child's doctor for a diagnosis.

-How is ITP in children diagnosed?
+How is ITP diagnosed in a child?

 Your child's healthcare provider will ask questions about your child's medical history and do a physical exam.
 Other tests may include: